Adroiti/docs-for-code-review-tools/RuboCop/Rails-Present.md

 ## Description

-This cops checks for code that can be changed to `present?`.
+This rule checks for code that can be changed to `present?`.

 Settings:
   _NotNilAndNotEmpty_: Convert checks for not `nil` and `not empty?`